StefanJohnsen/pyTriangulate/README.md

 ![Clock](https://github.com/StefanJohnsen/pyTriangulate/blob/main/Pictures/triangulate-convex.jpg)

 When triangulating the polygon, the initial step involves identifying the polygon's nature.
 If the polygon proves to be convex, the routine will proceed with triangulation using the fan algorithm.
 The fan algorithm is a common and efficient method for triangulating convex polygons.

-- Convexity Requirement: The algorithm relies on the fact that all interior angles of the polygon are less than 180 degrees.
-- Efficiency: The algorithm has a time complexity of O(n), where n is the number of vertices in the polygon.
-- Vertex Order: The algorithm assumes that the vertices of the convex polygon are provided in a specific order, such as clockwise or counterclockwise.

-In conclusion, the fan algorithm is a reliable and fast method for triangulating convex polygons.

 # Example Concave polygon